jdeath/rd200v2/README.md

 A python script is posted for people to help find important fields.

-If use ESPHome BT proxy, update to ESPHome 12.4 to allow radon peak value to work correctly
+If use ESPHome BT proxy, update to ESPHome 2022.12.4 to allow radon peak value to work correctly.

 | Reading | Write Value | Data Location | Data Format | Unit | Added in Integration |
 | - | - | - | - | - | - |